rockset/rockset-js/packages/cli/README.md

   NAME  The fully qualified name of the Query Lambda you wish to execute

 OPTIONS
   -h, --help                   show CLI help
+  -p, --parameters=parameters  A JSON string of parameters to execute the query with.

 DESCRIPTION
   Execute a specific version of a Query Lambda in the current project.

      You must specify the fully qualified name of the Query Lambda: eg. 'commons.foo'.

-     You must specify the specific version to execute: eg. 'b1d7c9a34b50cd'.
 ```

 _See code: [src/commands/project/execute.ts](https://github.com/rockset/rockset-js/blob/v0.2.1/src/commands/project/execute.ts)_